viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 Global filters will be applied after user-defined filters, and user-defined filters are applied in the order of their definition within the annotation.

 A global service filter can be domain-sticky (only executed on services of the specified domain) using the **domain** field of the
-**@XKasperQueryService** annotation.
+**@XKasperQueryHandler** annotation.

-A non-global filter can then be associated to one or several services using the **@XKasperQueryService** annotation, filling the 'filters' field.
+A non-global filter can then be associated to one or several services using the **@XKasperQueryHandler** annotation, filling the 'filters' field.

-**GetThingsQueryService.class** :
+**GetThingsQueryHandler.class** :

 .. code-block:: java
     :linenos:

-    @XKasperQueryService( ... , filters = ValidateIdQueryFilter.class )
+    @XKasperQueryHandler( ... , filters = ValidateIdQueryFilter.class )
-    public class GetThingsQueryService extends AbstractQueryService<GetThingsQuery, ThingsListQueryResult> {
+    public class GetThingsQueryHandler extends AbstractQueryHandler<GetThingsQuery, ThingsListQueryResult> {

         @Override
         public QueryResponse<ThingsListQueryResult> retrieve(final GetThingsQuery query) throws KasperQueryException {